I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 - Sultan Abdul Hamid II was the leader of the Ottoman Empire from 1876 to 1909.
 He was a brutal man who responded to Armenian calls for more democracy with violence.
 Between 1894 and 1896 he ordered the killing of more than 100,000 Armenian villagers.

 - In 1909, Abdul Hamid was overthrown by a group of army officers in the Young Turks Rebellion.
-Sadly, this did not lead to an improvement of conditions for the Christian Armenians as the rebellion ushered in a new period of Islamic fundamentalism.
+This did not lead to an improvement of conditions for the Christian Armenians as the rebellion ushered in a new period of Islamic fundamentalism.
 According to The History Place “Anti-Armenian demonstrations were staged by young Islamic extremists, sometimes leading to violence.
 During one such outbreak in 1909, two hundred villages were plundered and over 30,000 persons massacred in the Cilicia district on the Mediterranean coast.”

 - In a speech in August 1939, Adolf Hitler outlined his plans for Poland, whose invasion was to take place in a couple of weeks: “I put ready my Death’s Head units, with the order to kill without pity or mercy all men, women, and children of the Polish race or language.
 Only thus will we gain the living space that we need.
 Who still talks nowadays of the extermination of the Armenians?”